-At John Lyon, our commitment to pastoral care and support, especially our students’ mental health and wellbeing, is paramount.
+At John Lyon, our commitment to pastoral care and support, especially our students’ wellbeing, is paramount.

 The School also runs a successful peer mentoring programme in the Sixth Form, offering older boys the valuable opportunity to support younger members of the School community.
 School Counsellor Mrs Laura Herman trains pupils to be successful mentors with a focus on listening, communication skills, values, boundaries, confidentiality and keeping safe.